-The Wharton School teaches
+The Wharton School Teaches with Group Video Conferencing

 Higher education institutes have attempted for years to connect students and faculty outside of the classroom and create extended learning experiences.
 This problem is pronounced further when students, staff and faculty members are dispersed, but have the need to collaborate together.
 Students are often faced with technological challenges when it comes to study group meetings, where they would like to be able to see each other and effectively collaborate on shared documents.

 One of the premiere institutes for business education is The Wharton School of the University of Pennsylvania.
 In their quest to achieve excellence in teaching and learning, they have pioneered several initiatives to bring cutting-edge innovative solutions to students and faculty members.
 This was evident when they rolled out IPAD 2 for all Executive MBA students earlier this year, in order to provide instant access on the go to any resource that students need.
 This initiative created strong connected communities of students and faculty members, thereby fostering an environment conducive to rich collaboration.

 With fresh IPAD2 in students’ hands, Wharton Computing wanted to find ways to bring these students back into the classrooms, even when they were physically not there.
 The traditional audio/web conferencing solutions did not provide the rich interactive collaboration that they were looking for.
 Their goal was to leverage the front-facing cameras on IPAD2 and use video conferencing to bring communities together.
 The high-definition video conferencing systems in the classrooms at Wharton were a perfect fit as Wharton looked to bridge the historically disconnected islands of conference room systems with the mobile video conferencing devices like IPAD, IPhone, etc.